monktastic/no-more-contempt/scratch/bad-people.md

-We think that hating bad people is a sign of the good within us, but it's really the opposite.
+We think that hating "bad people" is a sign of the good within us, but it's really the opposite.

 "Bad people" are only able to do what they do because of self-deception: part of them knows perfectly well that what they're doing is wrong, but the full implications of their behavior are carefully hidden from conscious self-reflection.
 Instead, they just hear their own justifications.